Kushaba Moses Mworeko: Outing and asylum

-In July 2010 (five months after the event), Mworeko gave his first interview to Will O’Bryan of Metro Weekly in which he revealed his full identity.
+Although Mworeko spoke at the press conference, he did so under his middle name, Moses, and concealed his identity by wearing a bag over his head.
+At the time, he feared that being publicly identified as gay could expose him to persecution and place his safety at risk if he returned to Uganda.In July 2010 (five months after the event), Mworeko gave his first interview to Will O’Bryan of Metro Weekly in which he revealed his full identity.
 In that 2010 interview, Mworeko told O’Bryan that he was in the United States to attend a HIV/AIDS conference - the same time the "Kill the Gays Bill" was being introduced in Uganda.
 He also relayed to O’Bryan that, in-light of the political and social climate in his country pertaining to LGBT issues, he feared for his life and decided to overstay his visa and sought political asylum in the United States.
 Mworeko's original application for asylum was denied by the U.S. authorities, to which he later appealed.

 With both his parents dead due to AIDS–related illnesses, and impelled to flee Uganda due its Anti-Homosexuality Bill, Mworeko's interview with the Washington D.C.'s lesbian and gay Metro Weekly magazine was published with his full identity and picture on the cover of their magazine with the headline "The Promised Land" — in reference to his legal asylum in the U.S. The Ugandan tabloid Red Pepper saw the U.S. interview Mworeko gave and reprinted portions of it in its 24 September 2010 issue with the headline (including his picture): "[This] Gay Monster Raped Boys in School but Failed to Bonk Wife", and then went on to publish the following distorted version of the U.S. interview Mworeko gave to Metro Weekly:

 "Today we expose Moses Kushaba Mworeko a gay monster who has confessed to viciously raping kids in primary school and setting off a sex craze that swept throughout the school like wildfire. ...
 He made his disgusting confession in The Metro Weekly a Newspaper in the US.
 In his sordid interview Mworeko, 31, brags how he started bonking his primary school boyfriend and how his act of bonking a fellow boy was copied by all the boys in his dormitory."